epiverse-trace/ColOpenData/README.md

-- **Geospatial:** This data is retrieved from the National Geostatistical Framework (MGN), which includes maps and a summarized version of the 2018’s census, aggregated to spatial geometries.
+- **Geospatial:** This data is retrieved from the National Geostatistical Framework (MGN), which includes maps and a summarized version of the 2018´s census, aggregated to spatial geometries.
 The data is available at different aggregation levels including: Blocks, Urban and Rural Sections, Urbal and Rural Sectors, Urban Areas, Municipalities and Departments .More information is available [here](https://www.dane.gov.co/index.php/actualidad-dane/5454-el-dane-actualizo-el-marco-geoestadistico-nacional-a-2018).

-- **Climate:** Climate data is recovered from IDEAM’s backup, containing historical data from the first station in the country, until May 31st 2023.
+- **Climate:** Climate data is recovered from IDEAM´s backup, containing historical data from the first station in the country, until May 31st 2023.
 This backup includes temperature, precipitation, Solar Brightness, Wind Direction, among others.
 More information can be